ManiWiplinger/mmmmmCrawler/readme.md

 Once you press the "crawl" button, you search links on that specific URL website.
 If you like to you can save the result in a JSON file using the button in the lower right corner.

-Always make sure, you start with the right order (1st "Crawl, 2st "Crawl tiefe 1", 3rd "Crawl tiefe 2").
+Always make sure you start with the right order (1st "Crawl, 2st "Crawl tiefe 1", 3rd "Crawl tiefe 2").

 ## Simple Search